Canadian poetry: Early 20th century

 In 1907 Robert W. Service's Songs of a Sourdough, Kipling-type verse about the Klondike Gold Rush, became enormously popular: the book would go on to sell more than three million copies in the 20th century.
 His success would be inspired many other poets, such as Tom MacInnes.

 Marjorie Pickthall received much critical attention in this period.

 In 1915, John McCrae, serving as a surgeon in the Canadian Army, wrote the famous war poem "In Flanders Fields".

 After the war, in Newfoundland, E. J. Pratt described the struggle to make a living from the sea in poems about maritime life and the history of Canada; while in central Canada, poets such as Ralph Gustafson and Raymond Knister were moving away from traditional verse forms.

 During the 1920s and 1930s, the Montreal Group (a circle of young poets which included A.J.M.
 Smith, A.M.
 Klein, and F. R. Scott) helped inspire the development of modernist poetry in Montreal through the McGill Fortnightly Review and the 1936 anthology New Provinces.
 The "new poetry" valued intellect over sentimentality, or as some have put it, logic over human emotions.
 Under the literary editorship of Earle Birney, the Canadian Forum helped promote similar developments in Toronto.
 Dorothy Livesay, born in Manitoba, was an important contributor to the Toronto movement.

 The Maritimes remained a holdout for traditional verse.
 The Song Fishermen of Halifax were a magnet for new poetic talent in the late 1920s due to having Bliss Carman and Charles G.D.
 Roberts as members.
 The most notable of the new poets were the sonneteers Kenneth Leslie and Robert Norwood.

 The Canadian Poetry Magazine was founded by Pelham Edgar of the Canadian Authors Association in 1936.

 Traditional verse was what sold in Canada all through this period; and it was what Canadian Poetry Magazine emphasized.
 Wilson MacDonald was a top selling Canadian poet of the time.

 Post-war

 Following World War II, a new breed of poets appeared, writing for a well-educated audience.
 These included James Reaney, Jay Macpherson and Leonard Cohen.
-Meanwhile, some maturing authors such as Irving Layton, Raymond Souster, Harold Standish and Louis Dudek, moved in a different direction, adopting colloquial speech in their work.
+Meanwhile, some maturing authors such as Irving Layton, Raymond Souster, and Louis Dudek, moved in a different direction, adopting colloquial speech in their work.